-Through strategy and allocating spend, connected TV advertising companies can expect to pay around similar rates.
-This is important due to the impact it can make on the advertisers’ campaign performance and spend waste.
-That’s why it’s crucial to know how a programmatic strategy and targeting approach works to get the most out of the campaign.
+Through strategy and allocating spend, Connected TV advertising companies can expect to pay around similar rates.
+This is important due to the impact it can make on the advertisers’ campaign performance and spending waste.
+That’s why it’s crucial to know how a programmatic strategy and targeting approach work to get the most out of the campaign.

 Linear TV vs Connected TV

-To better understand connected TV, we must break down the differences between OTT vs linear TV or CTV vs linear TV.
-Looking at Connected TV vs OTT, we know that connected TV refers to devices that are connected to the internet and that streams content.
-That streaming content is the OTT, or also known as over-the-top.
-OTT content is found on CTV is through Hulu, Apple TV+, Amazon Prime, and others.
+To better understand Connected TV, we must break down the differences between OTT vs linear TV or CTV vs linear TV.
+Looking at Connected TV vs OTT, we know that Connected TV refers to devices that are connected to the internet and that stream content.
+That streaming content is OTT, also known as over-the-top.
+OTT content is found on CTV through Hulu, Apple TV+, Amazon Prime, and others.